inkline/inkline/packages/inkline.io/pages/docs/components/tooltip.md

 ### Variants
 Inkline includes two predefined tooltip styles, each serving its own semantic purpose.
 You can set the style of a `<i-tooltip>` using the `variant` property, which can have a value of `light` or `dark`.
-By default, tooltips use the `light` variant.
+By default, tooltips use the `dark` variant.

 <i-code-preview title="Tooltip Variants" link="https://github.com/inkline/inkline/tree/master/src/components/Tooltip" class="_padding-bottom-0">